ipe decking hours

 Ipe is beloved for its beauty and superior strength qualities.
-Unlike plastic or metal tables, Ipe is highly resistant to temperature changes which helps it stay at a comfortable temperature on even the hottest summer days.
+Unlike plastic or metal tables, Ipe is the wood we recommend for this project.
+It is highly resistant to temperature changes which helps it stay at a comfortable temperature on even the hottest summer days.
+If you prefer, you can build this great table from any of our other hardwood options.
+Feel free to call to order the wood for this project!

 TABLE